-We are now fully trained in the framework, have performed a risk analysis amongst our 110 direct suppliers, completed a supply chain mapping and started dialogue with some suppliers.
-We are currently working hard to get our biggest highrisk supplier into the framework.
+We are now fully trained in the framework, have performed a risk analysis amongst our 110 direct suppliers, completed a supply chain mapping and started dialogue with suppliers.
+We are currently working hard to get our biggest high-risk supplier into the framework.

-The five suppliers highlighted green in the below table have now been incorporated into the BSCI framework under which they will now be measured.
-We are working to bring more suppliers into the framework during 2018.
+The seven suppliers highlighted green in the below table have now been incorporated into the BSCI framework under which they will now be measured.
+These seven supplier account for 9 factories in total and account for around 62% of our turnover.
+We are working to bring more suppliers into the framework during 2019, and we will change the KPI to look at a top 20 suppliers under the framework for 2019.

-4.3.6.
-Indicators 414-2: Negative social impacts in the supply chain and actions taken.
+414-2: Negative social impacts in the supply chain and actions taken.